Ted Galdi: Bestselling Author

 Post Advice

-• Yes, you can pitch products to your Facebook followers, with links to sales pages.
+• Yes, you can promote books to your Facebook followers, with links to order pages on Amazon and other retail sites.
 However, these "sales" posts should encompass no more than 20% of your posts.

 • Giveaways are also great to share on Facebook.
-Choose an item your followers would be interested in and let them enter a sweepstakes to win it.
+Choose a prize your followers would be interested in and let them enter a sweepstakes to win it, like bestselling books in your genre.
 FYI, you can set up a giveaway with a "viral sharing" feature with the tool UpViral.

 Post Example